DevAtomicRelease/Pawn-of-the-Apocalypse/README.md

 - Intense shooting gameplay
 - Different types of enemies with different behaviour
 - Multiple levels with defferent difficulties
-- storyline with plote twists
+- storyline with plot twists
 ## Development status
 The game is currently under active development and will be updated regularly.
 ## resource